 Focusing on Commissions Instead of Clients

-From an advisor or agent’s perspective this could look very cutthroat.
+From a financial professional’s perspective this could look very cutthroat.
 Offering slightly more compensation, with no additional value, to win business from one of your competitors may appear trite and even backstabbing.
 Marketers start chasing dollar signs rather than really looking for ways to add value for their advisors and their clients.
 It's not a very sustainable business model in the long run.
 Continuously discounting your company, repeatedly decreasing your spread in order to compete with one another, and for what?
-Any agent or advisor who partners with an IMO only for compensation will ultimately leave for increased compensation elsewhere, because the relationship was built on that value proposition.
+Anyone who partners with an IMO only for compensation will ultimately leave for increased compensation elsewhere, because the relationship was built on that value proposition.

-My friend, who is also an advisor, forwarded me a message he received from a marketer at another IMO.
+My friend, who is also in this industry, forwarded me a message he received from a marketer at another IMO.
 His text message that accompanied the recording said, "Thank God you did not leave a message like this the first time you called me."
 According to him, had I approached him like this, we wouldn't currently be working together.
 The following is this transcription of the marketer’s message.

 This marketer doesn't know it, but to a highly skilled financial professional, his approach is unattractive.
-The type of advisor who responds to these types of messages, probably isn't one of the top in their community.
+The type of person who responds to these types of messages, probably isn't one of the top in their community.
 By partnering with this company, they won't gain any value other than product access and compensation.
-That won't help the advisor take their business from where it is today to where they want it to be in 12 months, 5 years, or 10 years from now.
+That won't help the financial professional take their business from where it is today to where they want it to be in 12 months, 5 years, or 10 years from now.